DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Experiments

 \paragraph{Implementation Details.}

-We explore two LDM architectures, SD~\cite{rombach2022stablediffusion} and DiT~\cite{peebles2023scalable}.
+We evaluate SD~\cite{rombach2022stablediffusion} and DiT~\cite{peebles2023scalable} as LDM architectures.
 In our implementation, we minimally alter the original architecture to enable a more accurate comparison of the capacities of both architectures.
-Detailed modifications and our training schedule are provided in \cref{sec:supp-implement} and \cref{sec:supp-experiment}.
+Detailed modifications and our training schedule are provided in the sup.~mat.

 A notable difference in training between the two architectures is that we fine-tune the U-Net LDM from a pre-trained checkpoint SD v1.5~\cite{rombach2022stablediffusion}, while we train from scratch for DiT~\cite{peebles2023scalable}, due to the lack of publicly available DiT checkpoints trained on Internet-scale data.
-We compare the performance of the two architectures on the I.D. \dataset in \cref{tab:compare-architecture}.
+We compare the performance of the two architectures on the I.D.~\dataset in \cref{tab:compare-architecture}.
 It should be noted that the conditional DiT lacks pre-training, thereby limiting its generalizability to real-world scenarios.
 In the rest of this section, unless stated otherwise, our results are obtained with the fine-tuned U-Net LDM checkpoints.